 Overview

-Slurry is an excellent organic fertiliser, which offers many benefits, including a reduction in the cost of chemical fertiliser, slurry is also a significant source of direct CH4 and indirect N20 emissions.
-Therefore, appropriate slurry spreading reduces emissions and chemical fertiliser required.
+Slurry is an excellent organic fertiliser, which offers many benefits, including a reduction in the demand for chemical fertiliser.
+Spreading slurry using LESS equipment reduces emissions and increases nitrogen recovery for grass.

-Why should I use Low Emission Slurry Spreading Equipment (LESS)?
+Why should I use Low Emission Slurry Spreading Equipment?

 What should be considered when spreading slurry?